 When you read a regular newspaper, blog or well-respected magazines, online or on paper, you get an idea that most Multinationals are not paying any taxes and that they can shift their profits wherever they want.

-Having been an international tax adviser for over 16 years, I know that this statement is not right and I have also noticed that most articles written by journalists about global taxation are besides totally incorrect, they are mainly driven by emotions, misunderstandings and written for the shock effect for tricking readers.
+Having been an international tax adviser for over 16 years, I know that this statement is not right and I have also noticed that most articles written by journalists about global taxation are besides being totally incorrect, they are mainly driven by emotions, misunderstandings and written for the shock effect for tricking readers.

 To be clear, this post is not written by me to defend the Multinationals.
 My main intention is to try to explain how you normally determine what profits to tax in which country and I have written it for non-tax specialist so I have tried to avoid professional jargon and keep it simple as possible.
-The only downside of this, is that it has become a long read because I have tried to explain the process on a step by step basis.
+The only downside of this is that it has become a long read because I have tried to explain the process in a step by step basis.
 So you better get a comfortable chair.

-For a better discussion about taxation of Multinationals it is useful to understand how taxation of global businesses work and I have used the global fight for Apple’s profits as an example.
+For a better discussion about taxation of Multinationals, it is useful to understand how taxation of global businesses work and I have used the global fight for Apple’s profits as an example.